oudream/RobWork/doc/sphinx/installation/cmake.rst

     - Use this option to Compile RobWork as a shared or static library

 - BUILD_SHARED_LIBS=[ON|OFF]
-    - Default: OFF
+    - Default: RW_SHARED_LIBS
-    - Used to build libccd, assimp and GTESTS as a shared library.
+    - Used to build assimp and GTESTS as a shared library.
       It also builds zlib and lua as DLL on windows.

 - RW_ENABLE_ASSERT=[ON|OFF]